DOI-ONRR/blog-nrrd/src/pages/product-champion/index.md

 ## Bring in the experts

 In order to make our website open and usable, Judy knew that she needed people who knew about creating open source websites with users.
 She engaged a Presidential Innovation Fellow, Michelle Hertzfeld, to help her start the site with users in mind from the beginning.
-Michelle designed a beta of the site and, at the end of her fellowship, became one of the founding members of [18F](https://18f.gsa.gov/).

-Judy wanted to continue working with Michelle and people like her, so she lobbied for the EITI website to become one of 18F’s first projects.
-It wasn’t a given that the project would be accepted, so Judy worked to showcase the site as a demonstration of the value 18F could provide to an organization.
-The project was accepted by 18F and was a project that helped shape the model for that organization.

-After working with 18F for several years, it became time to think about the long-term plan to keep the site going.
-Judy worked with 18F to transition existing staff into digital roles – training a new product owner and program analyst – and hiring an innovation design team with similar skills to the 18F team.
+Judy worked to transition existing staff into digital roles – training a new product owner and program analyst – and hiring an innovation design team.
 Judy did this all while taking on a higher level role and additional teams at ONRR.

 ## Work within constraints